 Mesa is primarily developed and used on Linux systems.
 But there’s also support for Windows, other flavors of Unix and other systems such as Haiku.
 We’re actively developing and maintaining several hardware and software drivers.

-The primary API is OpenGL but there’s also support for OpenGL ES, Vulkan, EGL, OpenMAX, OpenCL, VDPAU, VA-API and XvMC.
+The primary API is OpenGL but there’s also support for OpenGL ES, Vulkan, EGL, OpenMAX, OpenCL, VDPAU and VA-API.

 Hardware drivers include: